ubiquity/recruiting/SOP.md

 ### 2. Job Posting and Promotion
 - **Objective**: Maximize the reach and visibility of the job posting.
 - **Action**: Post the job on platforms like [LinkedIn](https://www.linkedin.com/hiring/jobs/3807440170/detail/) and [Rocketpunch](https://www.rocketpunch.com/jobs/149182/TypeScript-%ED%83%80%EC%9E%85%EC%8A%A4%ED%81%AC%EB%A6%BD%ED%8A%B8-%EC%86%94%EB%A6%AC%EB%94%94%ED%8B%B0Solidity-%EA%B0%9C%EB%B0%9C%EC%9E%90).
+- **Result** : Spent about $400 each on promoting the TypeScript and IR&BD posting.
+Fernando and B both applied to Linkedin.
+It seems that Linkedin job posting with advertisements is the most effective tool to target ideal candidates.

 ### 3. Candidate Sourcing: Utilizing WeConnect for LinkedIn Outreach
 - **Objective**: Efficiently connect with TypeScript Developer candidates.